Few-shot Action Recognition with Permutation-invariant Attention: Experiments

+\textbf{Pooling (ablations).} Section \ref{sec:pool} discusses pooling variants from Table \ref{tab:pooling}.
+Second-order pooling (with PN) outperforms second-order pooling (w/o PN) followed by average and max pooling.
+Combining average pooling with PN boosts its results which is consistent with the theoretical analysis in Figure \ref{fig:ar_attention}.
+In what follows, we use the best pooling variant only, that is second-order pooling with PN.

+\textbf{Main evaluations.} Tables \ref{tab:1} and \ref{tab:2} present main evaluations on the proposed by us protocols.
+Notably, our approaches outperform all baselines (known approaches enhanced by us with the C3D-based encoder).
+Below, we detail the results.

+\textbf{Attention.} Tables \ref{tab:1} and \ref{tab:2} investigate the Temporal and Spatial Attention denoted as ({\em TA}) and ({\em SA}) on our few-shot ARN.
+TA on the 1-shot and 5-shot protocols improves the accuracy by $1.0\%$ and $2.5\%$ while SA boosts the 1- and 5-shot accuracy by $0.5\%$ and $1.0\%$, respectively.
+For the combined Temporal and Spatial Attention ({\em TA}+{\em SA}), the Eq. \eqref{eq:sh} is used with $\alpha_s\!=\!1.0$ and $\alpha_t\!=\!0.5$ (HMDB51) and $\alpha_s\!=\!1.5$ and $\alpha_t\!=\!1.0$ (UCF101) chosen on the validation split.
+Tables \ref{tab:1} and \ref{tab:2} show that SA+TA achieves a further improvement of up to $1.1\%$ for 1-shot learning but for 5-shot learning it may suffer an $0.8\%$ drop in accuracy compared to the best score of TA and SA while still achieving between an 0.8 and 4.2\% gain over the baseline C3D SoSN.
+This is consistent with our argument that vanilla attention units can be further improved for a better performance.

-\textbf{Self-supervision.} Three types of self-supervision are evaluated in Tables \ref{tab:1} and \ref{tab:2}.
-Applying self-supervision w.r.t either temporal mode ({\em SsTA}) or spatial mode ({\em SsSA}) boosts performance for 1-shot and 5-shot learning on HMDB51 between 2.0 and 3.2\%, on miniMIT between 1.2 and 4.6\% and on UCF101 between 0.6 and 1.4\%.
-However, for UCF101 dataset, two types of self-supervision (spatial jigsaw and rotation) lead to a marginal performance drop on 5-shot learning compared to 3D SoSN \cite{zhang2019power}.
-The possible reason that UCF101 is an easy recognition benchmark and the action representations learned with in 5-shot setting are already sufficiently discriminative.
-As augmentation-based supervision is geared towards datasets containing larger geometric transformations, it may be suboptimal on UCF101.
+\textbf{Temporal/spatial self-supervision.} In this experiment, we disable attention units.
+Tables \ref{tab:1} and \ref{tab:2} show that self-supervision \wrt~either temporal or spatial mode boosts performance of 1-shot and 5-shot learning over the C3D SoSN baseline on HMDB51 up to 3.2\%.
+On miniMIT, we observe gains between 1.2 and 4.6\%.
+On UCF101, we see gains between 0.6 and 1.4\%.
+However, for UCF101 dataset, self-supervision by the spatial jigsaw and rotation lead to a marginal performance drop on 5-shot learning compared to C3D SoSN.

-\textbf{Improved self-supervised attention mechanism.} According to our evaluations, using self-supervision to align attention improves the few-shot performance on all protocols.
-However, it is worth noting that not all self-supervised attention patterns are useful.
-According to Tables \ref{tab:1} and \ref{tab:2}, using temporal-jigsaw to enhance attention can effectively improve the 1-shot performance by $1.5\%$ on HMDB51 and UCF101, and by $1\%$ on \textit{mini}MIT.
-We present the training loss-epoch curves of SsTA (t. jigsaw) and validation of $\gamma$ for SsSA(rot.) in Figure \ref{fig:ssta_loss} on HMDB51 dataset.
-As can be seen, the improved self-supervised attention mechanism performs better than simply combining self-supervision with attention ($\gamma=0$).
-We also investigate `apply spatial self-supervision to enhance temporal attention' and `apply temporal self-supervision to enhance spatial attention' strategies.
-However, it appears that these cross-pattern alignments have very limited influence on the quality of attention vectors.